codefresh-io/cap-docs.codefresh.io/_docs/integrations/github-actions.md

 max-width="50%"
 %}

+{:start="5"}
-> Copy the arguments and their values to the GitHub Action pipeline resource.
+1. Copy the arguments and their values to the GitHub Action pipeline.
 See the example below for guidelines.

 ### GitHub Actions pipeline example

-Here is an example pipeline that uses GitHub Actions to build a container image, and the Codefresh action to report the resulting image to Codefresh.
+Here is an example pipeline that uses GitHub Actions to build a container image, and the Codefresh action to enrich and report the resulting image to Codefresh.

-The example illustrates the differences when you have a Codefresh integration to a CI tool and when you have not:
-* GitHub enrichment: The `CF_GITHUB_TOKEN` is required as a credential as there is no integration account.
-* Jira enrichment: Because a Jira integration account is configured in Codefresh CI Connect, the step needs only `CF_JIRA_INTEGRATION`, instead of explicit credentials `CF_JIRA_API_TOKEN`, `CF_JIRA_HOST_URL`, and `CF_JIRA_EMAIL`.
+Because a Jira integration account is configured in Codefresh, the step needs only the name for `CF_JIRA_INTEGRATION`, instead of explicit credentials `CF_JIRA_API_TOKEN`, `CF_JIRA_HOST_URL`, and `CF_JIRA_EMAIL`.

 {% highlight yaml %}